Kinto/kinto/docs/buckets.rst

 Buckets
 #######

-Buckets are a way to group users around some data.
+Buckets are a group of collections, shared between users, with fined permissions on the data stored inside.

-Basically has got an and a list of principals that can administrate it.
+Basically a bucket have got an id and a list of people identifier that can administrate it.

 A bucket can be created using a PUT on the bucket URI: